neuraloperator/sparse_ct/README.md

 ![CTO architecture](./docs/architecture.png)

 All common tasks are wrapped as `make` targets.
 Run `make help` to list them.
-Every target is a thin wrapper around a `python ...` command if you prefer to run things directly.
+Every target is a wrapper around a `python ...` command.

 ## 1. Configuration